-In todays interview I get to speak with medical researcher, Dr James DiNicolantonio, about why eating more salt everyday is actually better for us versus restricting our salt intake due to health concerns.
+In today’s interview I get to speak with medical researcher, Dr James DiNicolantonio, about why eating more salt everyday is actually better for our cardiovascular health & myth busting health concerns about salt intake.

 James is a respected cardiovascular research scientist & doctor of pharmacy at Saint Luke’s Mid America Heart Institute in Kansas City, Missouri.